-A. ASSIGNMENT POLICY: Students are required to complete chapter quizzes, exams, and case study assignments as assigned by the instructor.
+A. ASSIGNMENT POLICY: Students are required to complete homework assignments, chapter quizzes, exams, and case study assignments as assigned by the instructor.
 Assignments are due by 11:59 p.m. on the date posted on the course schedule/calendar.

-Please note that late work/assignments will not be accepted.
+Late work/assignments will not be accepted.